MAGRATHEA: an open-source spherical symmetric planet interior structure code: Known Limitations

 Extrapolated EOS functions may have two density solutions that satisfy the equation set at given $P$ and $T$.
 The nonphysical solution typically has a lower density and the $\frac{\partial \rho}{\partial P}<0$.
 The Newton's method density solver may converge to the incorrect branch at a transition from a low density phase to a higher density phase because the initial density guess of the high density phase is too small.
 We experienced this problem in the mantle when transitioning from Si melt to Brg from \citet{Oganov04} at low pressures.
 To avoid this, if the initial density guess gives $\frac{\partial \rho}{\partial P}<0$, a density larger than $\rho(P=0, T=T_0)$ will be applied as the initial density guess of the Newton's solver, instead of the density solution of the previous step.

-The EOSs currently implemented in the hydrosphere are well behaved as they are isothermal (see Sect.~\ref{sec:water}).
-Users should be aware that \magra\ will use the water EOS and return a constant temperature even if the water would be in the vapor or supercritical phase.
-Lastly, the default atmosphere, being an ideal gas and following an adiabat, quickly rises in temperature and pressure.
-Ideal gas atmospheres are less realistic the larger the atmosphere mass.
+For the hydrosphere, users should be aware that \magra\ will use the water EOS and return a constant temperature even if the water would be in the vapor or supercritical phase.
+Because water EOS is softer and the thermal expansion is not included, the density is overestimated in supercritical regions.
+This may lead to a density drop at the phase transition from supercritical fluid to Ice X. Other phases without thermal parameters, such as Ice X, will return a constant temperature.
+Lastly, the adiabatic portion of the default atmosphere quickly rises in temperature and pressure and could force internal layers into extreme regions of the phase diagram.
+Ideal gas atmospheres with constant mean molecular weight are less realistic for large gas envelopes with pressures over 0.1 GPa \citep{Zeng2021, Nixon2021}.